 8. Stakeholder involvement

-Direct procurement involves cross-functional collaboration with production, R&D, and quality assurance.
-Indirect procurement is driven more by internal service departments, like HR, IT, and admin, but each with different priorities and processes.
+Direct procurement involves procurement, operations, and quality teams.
+Indirect procurement is driven by departments like HR, IT, and admin, each with different priorities.

 To Summarize: